tldr-pages/tldr/pages/common/loadtest.md

 # loadtest

-> Runs a load test on the selected HTTP or WebSockets URL.
+> Run a load test on the selected HTTP or WebSockets URL.
 > More information: <https://github.com/alexfernandez/loadtest>.

 - Run with concurrent users and request per second: